Trump says 'We'll see' on North Korea summit, to insist on denuclearisation

 Trump has raised expectations for success even as many analysts have been sceptical about the chances of bridging the gap due to questions about North Korea’s willingness to give up a nuclear arsenal that it says can hit the United States.

-The White House said earlier it was still hopeful the summit would take place, but Trump was prepared for a tough negotiation.
+The White House said it was still hopeful the summit would take place, but Trump was prepared for a tough negotiation.

-“The president is ready if the meeting takes place,” White House spokeswoman Sanders told Fox News.
+“The president is ready if the meeting takes place,” White House spokeswoman Sarah Sanders told Fox News.
 “If it doesn’t, we’ll continue the maximum pressure campaign that’s been ongoing.”

 Sanders said the North Korean comments were “not something that is out of the ordinary in these types of operations.”

-North Korea’s first vice minister of foreign affairs, Kim Kye Gwan, on Wednesday cast doubt on whether the planned meeting between leader Kim Jong Un and Trump, which is set for Singapore, would be held.
+North Korea’s first vice minister of foreign affairs, Kim Kye Gwan, cast doubt on whether the summit, which is set for Singapore, would be held.

-“If the U.S. is trying to drive us into a corner to force our unilateral nuclear abandonment, we will no longer be interested in such dialogue and cannot but reconsider our proceeding to the...summit,” he said.

 He specifically criticized U.S. National Security Adviser John Bolton, who has called for North Korea to quickly give up its nuclear arsenal in a deal that would mirror Libya’s abandonment of its program for weapons of mass destruction.